 A person may feel an injury to the arch directly in the area.
 It is also possible to feel pain or discomfort in other areas, including the:

 In some cases, a person may feel the worst pain in the morning.
-However, most people will experience worse pain during activities, including standing, that directly involves the feet.
+However, most individuals will experience worse pain during activities that directly involve the feet, including standing.

 Arch pain is a common problem, especially among athletes.
-In many cases, a person can stretch, rest, and ice the arch of their foot until the pain goes away.
+In many cases, a person can stretch, rest, and ice the arch of the foot until the pain goes away.

-Problems with the arch of the foot can also cause pain in different parts of the body, including the ankle, heel, legs, knee, and back.
+Problems with the arch of the foot can also cause pain in other parts of the body, including the ankle, heel, leg, knee, and back.
 It is essential to treat the problem early to ensure that foot problems do not lead to back or knee injuries.

-If the pain persists, gets worse, or is chronic, a person should talk to their doctor about additional treatment options.
+If the pain persists, gets worse, or is chronic, a person should seek guidance from a doctor about additional treatment options.